Hamburg City Park ⇒ Nature & Relaxation in the Heart of the City

 Lying Dog (Ludwig Wilhelm Wichmann) Bronze sculpture of a lying dog, originally a grave decoration Ludwig Wilhelm Wichmann

-Sports and leisure activities in the Hamburg City Park
+Sports and Leisure in Hamburg's City Park

 Diverse Routes for Jogging and Cycling